 MENTORS.
 You will be accompanied by Silicon Valley mentors with expertise in innovation and entrepreneurship who are your trusted advisors

-INVESTOR SHOWCASE.
-An opportunity to pitch your plan for scaling with a justifiable ask at an Investor Showcase in San Francisco.
+SHOWCASE.
+An opportunity to present your plan for scaling at Social Entrepreneurship at the Margins Showcase in San Francisco.

 NO CHARGE.
 All Miller Center GSBI accelerator programs are offered at no charge to selected social enterprises.